CylonicRaider/procmgr/MANUAL.rst

              string if none.
 ============ ================================================================

-For an action to be allowed, either the UID or the GID specified must match the UID or GID sent by the client (the built-in client sends the EUID and the EGID of its process), respectively, or the client must have an EUID of 0 (*i.e.*, be root).
+For an action to be allowed, either the UID or the GID specified in the configuration must match the UID or GID sent by the client (the built-in client sends the EUID and the EGID of its process, but this cannot be enforced), respectively, or the client must have an EUID of 0 (*i.e.*, be root).

 ..
 [1] Each script is run in an own process group, if that matters.